Have you ever noticed the color combination of Disney Membership cards? Yes, it’s simple and accurate.

 The speed is considerable for a mid-level solopreneur company.
 It can print 100 cards.
 The color print took 30 seconds, and the monochrome took 8 seconds.

 We noticed the speed fluctuation in two OS: Mac and Windows.
 MAC performed well.
 But Windows was a bit slow.

 HoloKote security is used in this device.
-We tested 5 cards to know the strength.
+We tested 5 cards to know their strength.
 Our test consisted of scanning and copying.

 Yes!
 It was a successful test.
-The laser-etched hologram was unbreakable for scanner and similar encoder breakers.
+The laser-etched hologram was unbreakable for scanners and similar encoder breakers.

 We know this is not super strong.
 Still, the price and performance are worth the strength.